 The metabolism of droxidopa is mediated by catecholamine pathway and not through the cytochrome P450 system.
 Droxidopa is initially converted to methoxylated dihydroxyphenylserine (3-OM-DOPS), a major metabolite, by catechol-O-methyltransferase (COMT), to norepinephrine by DOPA decarboxylase (DDC), or to protocatechualdehyde by DOPS aldolase.
 After oral dosing in humans, plasma norepinephrine levels peak within 3 to 4 hours but are generally very low (less than 1 ng/mL) and variable with no consistent relationship with dose.
 The contribution of the metabolites of droxidopa other than norepinephrine to its pharmacological effects is not well understood.

 The mean elimination half-life of droxidopa is approximately 2.5 hours in humans.
 The major route of elimination of droxidopa and its metabolites is via the kidneys in both animals and in humans.
-Studies in animals showed that ~75% of the radiolabeled dose was excreted in urine within 24 hours of oral dosing.
+Studies in animals with radiolabeled drug showed that ~75% of the administered radioactivity was excreted in urine within 24 hours of oral dosing.

 Studies In Neurogenic Orthostatic Hypotension